Setup

 Use Embed

-• Bot responses may also be in customizable embeds complete with images, if desired.
+• Bot responses may also be in customisable embeds complete with images, if desired.

 Flipping the Use Embed toggle to green will display some more sections: